 All honorees receive an NCAA certificate and will be recognized on NCAA.org.
 The top 10 honorees and the nine finalists from Divisions I, II and III will be honored and the 2015 NCAA Woman of the Year winner announced at a dinner in Indianapolis October 18, 2015.

 - Nominee must have completed intercollegiate eligibility in her primary sport by the end of the 2015 competitive season and received her undergraduate degree no later than the summer 2015 term.

 - Nominee must have a minimum cumulative grade-point average of 2.500 (4.000 scale).

 To be considered for the NCAA Woman of the Year award:

-- All information on the student-athlete nomination form must be complete, including an email of an action shot and head shot photo to the conference office.
+- All information on the student-athlete nomination form must be complete.

 - The student-athlete nominee must include a personal statement.

-- Videos, media guides, the emailed photographs or other supplemental materials will NOT be considered.
+- Videos, media guides, emailed photographs or other supplemental materials will NOT be considered by the selection committee.

 The NCAA Woman of the Year selection committee will determine the top 10 and top three honorees in each division by considering the following guidelines.
 The NCAA Committee on Women’s Athletics will also use these guidelines when selecting the 2015 award winner.
 Nominees from Divisions I, II and III will be considered equally for national awards.
 Incomplete nominations will not be given full consideration.
 Conferences are urged to use the selection guidelines when determining their nominees; however, the NCAA national office will score athletics achievement for the selection committee’s review.
 The selection committee will score service and leadership achievements.